-So you want to see the northern lights, but you’re not sure where to go?
-Here’s our guide to the best places to see the aurora borealis to help you start planning your trip.
+So you want to see the aurora borealis, but you’re not sure where to go?
+Here’s our guide to the best places to see the northern lights to help you start planning your trip.

-The most scenic way to search out the northern lights is by sailing along Norway’s coastline.
+The most scenic way to search out the northern lights is by heading north of the Arctic Circle to sail along Norway’s coastline.
 Alternatively, you can fly easily to Tromsø, which enjoys an outstanding location for northern lights viewing as it’s right beneath the auroral oval and, if you wish, take a short coastal day or half-day whale-watching trip from there.
 Alternatively, snowmobiling and dog sledding are great activities to enjoy by moonlight while keeping your fingers crossed for a light show.

 If ice swimming doesn’t burn enough calories, try the daytime activities at Iso-Syöte Winter Hideaway.
 Here you can clip on your downhill skis – Iso-Syöte is home to some of Finland’s best slopes.
 Cross-country skiing, showshoeing, husky sledding, snowmobiling, reindeer safaris and ice fishing are also on offer as well as trips to Rovaniemi’s Santa Claus Village and Ranua Wildlife Park.

-Yes, you can see the northern lights in Reykjavík if the display is intense, but the light pollution of the city prevents you from seeing the show at its best.
-And you don’t have to travel far to escape artificial light.
-Hotel Rangá, for example, is located around a 2-hour drive from the city.
+Yes, you can see the northern lights in Reykjavík if the display is intense, but the light pollution of the city prevents you from seeing the natural light show at its best.

-Of Alaska’s towns, Fairbanks is the top spot for northern lights viewing thanks to its location beneath the auroral oval; 100km outside town, the lovely Chena Hot Springs resort offers aurora viewing either from the hot springs themselves, or from the surrounding wilderness.
-Having come this far, however, it’s worth a little extra travelling into outback Alaska.
 Coldfoot Camp (so named because some gold-rush stampeders got ‘cold feet’ here, and turned around for home) lies 175km north of Fairbanks on the Dalton Highway – a road that cuts through scenery so extraordinary that it’s really a destination in itself.
 If you’re looking for boutique loveliness and a chocolate on your pillow, Coldfoot Camp isn’t the spot for you: essentially, it’s a truck stop serving the drivers that haul supplies up to the oilfields at Prudhoe Bay.
 As such, it’s full of interesting characters with forests of facial hair.
-It’s not just the peoplewatching that makes this a fascinating stop for the night, though.
-A trip to the nearby village of Wiseman (population 12) offers an insight into a world away from cellophane-wrapped joints of meat and evenly shaped vegetables, and the people’s love and understanding of the land they live in left me, as an urbanite, in genuine awe.
-Come here in the evening, and they’ll conjure up a northern-lights show – weather permitting, of course.